 - Angular.js, a web application framework used for creating interactive and dynamic front-ends

-We do want to note that the MEAN stack is not the only option available — there are other options that might be better choices for your project.
+Note the MEAN stack is not the only option available — others might be better choices for your project.

-You can think of these three languages acting together with the way different components of a house work together.
+You can think of these three languages acting like how different components of a house work together.
 HTML is like the foundation and the frame of the house.

-Technically an application development platform/framework, ColdFusion utilizes the scripting language ColdFusion Markup Language (CFML), ColdFusion is designed to make it easier for developers to connect HTML web pages to databases.
+- ColdFusion: Technically an application development platform/framework, this utilizes the scripting language ColdFusion Markup Language (CFML).
+ColdFusion is designed to make it easier for developers to connect HTML web pages to databases.

-Python is a popular general-purpose, object-oriented programming language that is excellent for shell scripting, and popular for other uses among the type of people who really get into shell scripting.
+- Python: A popular general-purpose, object-oriented programming language, Python is excellent for shell scripting and popular for other uses among the type of people who get into shell scripting.

-SSI — Server Side Includes — is a very simple server-side scripting language for including HTML document portions into other HTML documents.
+- Server Side Includes (SSI): This is a very simple server-side scripting language for including HTML document portions into other HTML documents.

-VB.NET — Visual Basic .NET — A part of Microsoft’s .NET family.
+- Visual Basic .NET (VB.NET): This is a part of Microsoft’s .NET family.

-Perl is known as a general-purpose programming language, particularly popular with hip Comp Sci geeks.
+- Perl: Known as a general-purpose programming language, Perl is particularly popular with hip computer science geeks.

 Other Web Languages

 These are being put into service to implement new ideas.
-Some that you might see include:
+Some include:

-- TCL — Tool Command Language — Open source, powerful programming language often used for command-and-control applications.
+- Tool Command Language (TCL): An open-source, powerful programming language often used for command-and-control applications

-- WAP/WML — Wireless Application Protocol & Wireless Markup Language – Commonly used for things like data transfer and presentation (the languages are deprecated, but you may still see it in use)
+- Wireless Application Protocol and Wireless Markup Language (WAP/WML): Commonly used for things like data transfer and presentation (the languages are deprecated, but you may still see it in use)

-- VRML — Virtual Reality Modeling Language – Format for representing 30D items, such as vector graphics (has been superseded by other languages)
+- Virtual Reality Modeling Language (VRML): Format for representing 30D items, such as vector graphics (which has been superseded by other languages)